Skip to main content

 In P&D order type, create routes via Dispatcher: add orders, assign drivers, and optimize routes.

-In P&D order type, we add orders to routes and assign them to drivers to optimize and complete them.
+In the P&D order type, we add orders to routes and assign them to drivers to optimize and complete them.

 Dispatcher → Orders tab → Select orders → Edit status → Select updated status → Add route